Extract from juvenilia novel 'Eddy' (2003)

 He said nothing, clacked at his keyboard.
-I faintly heard hubbub and laughter in his background, then the thunk of a vending machine dropping a soda.
+Hubbub and laughter in his background.
+The thunk of a vending machine dropping a can of soda.
 I wondered where exactly they installed him, this officer to whom calls demanding to be told the worst were directed.

 "Sawyer," the man said.
 His tone was flat; it could still be a question.
 Then, "Sawyer, Edward James."

 I buckled to the mud by Eddy's trailer, still gripping the phone.
-The James.
 I hadn't told him the James.

 He continued, "Is that who you fear... fear for?"
 I was on my knees, bent double with a stabbing pain in my stomach.
 When I said nothing, there were sounds of movement his end, then of a door closing.
-That faint hubbub abruptly stopped.
-Wherever he was, he'd shut himself off from others.
+The hubbub abruptly muted.
+Wherever he was, he'd just shut himself off from the others.

 In the new silence, he sounded younger.
 "What’s your name, love?"